The Best New Mobile Games to Play in 2020

-This one is for the racing fanatics.
+This one is for racing fanatics.
 One of the most beloved and respected mobile racing games returns in style.
-Like many of the games that made this list, console quality graphics are more and more becoming commonplace with mobile games.
+Like many of the games that made this list, console-quality graphics are more and more becoming commonplace with mobile games.
 And Rush Rally 3 is no exception.
-It touts a blistering 60fps performance, making it one of the best graphics based gaming experiences you can have on mobile.
+It touts a blistering 60fps performance, making it one of the best graphics-based gaming experiences you can have on mobile.
 Rush Rally 3 is a great way to enjoy the dirt and the drifts of its titular motorsport.

 Mario Kart Tour